MetaphorData/connectors/metaphor/common/docs/process_query.md

   ignore_insert_values_into: <true | false>  # Ignore `INSERT INTO ...
 VALUES` expressions.
 These expressions don't have any lineage information, and are often very large in size.
 Default is `false`.

+  ignore_command_statement: <true | false>  # Ignore SQL statements that are parsed as COMMANDs.
+This is for platform specific SQL commands such as `CREATE USER`.
+Default is `false`.

   skip_unparsable_queries: <true | false>  # If this is set to `true`, when Sqlglot fails to parse a query we skip it from the collected MCE.
 Default is `false`, meaning we pass through any query we are unable to parse.
 ```